jsutch/strcmp_timing_attacks_demo/README.md

 - the mature methods also add time-based buffers into place so that long/short/alphabetically diverse strings all return in constant time.
 No predictable time variation = no attack.
 - modern methods/tools for passwords also include strengtheners like salts.
 Not available for token comparison.

-This is where I get in over my head.

 I don't think it's a waste of time for a developer to want to expand their technique on the company dime, but naive solutions that go to production in this arena are a big deal.
-To limit potential impact to your project or your employer/shareholders, you probably want to partner with someone who writes secure services as you approach mastery.
+To limit potential impact to your project or your employer/shareholders, you probably want to partner with someone who writes secure services as you approach mastery as a programmer.
+Or just use the well understood off the shelf solutions.

  Otherwise you risk turning your project or employer into a CERT advisory.

 Let Tom Scott tell you more [Tom Scott on Computerphile - How NOT to Store Passwords!](https://www.youtube.com/watch?v=8ZtInClXe1Q)